marcel-erasmus/marcel-erasmus/README.md

 ## Guten Tag! 👋

-I'm a software engineer living in South Africa.
+I'm a software engineer living in Cape Town, South Africa.

-Solving problems and learning new things is something that I do on a daily basis.
-And I like it.
-Quite a lot actually.
+Solving problems and learning new things is something that I do on a daily basis and is something that I genuinely enjoy.

 My main area of expertise is in software development using Java and Spring, but I believe in choosing the right tool for the job.

 I'm a firm believer in having a solid understanding of fundamentals so that new tools and technologies can be adopted quickly and applied where they can be utilised pragmatically.

-Over the course of my career I have garnered a decent amount of experience with full stack development in working with frontends, backends, microservices and breaking up monoliths (and quite often adding to them).
+Over the course of my career I have garnered a decent amount of experience with full stack development in working with frontends, backends, microservices, breaking up monoliths (and quite often adding to them), and dealing with cloud migrations.
 I have worked with many different programming languages, frameworks (proprietary and open-source) and tools over the years.

+I've worked on projects that span across various industries, including education, banking, insurance and Forex trade processing.

 ## Skills + Tools